runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10084-micro-yaml-configuration.md

     host: 0.0.0.0
 ```

 > Be careful of the `type` property in vertx-server.yml, this property in api gateway must be `api` instead of `http`.
-When your zero instance will run as Api Gateway, you must set unique `api` configuration in `vertx-server.yml` file.
+When your zero instance will run as Api Gateway, you must set unique `api` configuration in `vertx-server.yml` up.god.file.

 ### 2.2.
 Console